 Asbestos Risks on the USS Albany (CA-123)

-An alarming number of the veterans who served in the U.S. Navy between the 1930s and mid-1970s were exposed to asbestos a popular, but highly toxic fibrous mineral used in many applications aboard navy ships.
+An alarming number of the veterans who served in the U.S. Navy between the 1930s and mid-1970s were exposed to asbestos, a popular but highly toxic fibrous mineral used in many applications aboard navy ships.
 Asbestos was used in the military equipment carried aboard and in the materials required for building the vessels.
-The toxic mineral was present everywhere on the navy ships in mess halls, engine rooms, boiler rooms, turbines rooms, sleeping quarters and weapon and ammunition storage rooms.
+The toxic mineral was present everywhere on the navy ships in mess halls, engine rooms, boiler rooms, turbine rooms, sleeping quarters, and weapon and ammunition storage rooms.
 Many Navy veterans developed service-related conditions as a result of asbestos exposure during their military service serving on ships like the USS Albany, built with asbestos-containing materials.
 Crew members of the USS Albany (CA-123) were likely to breathe in large amounts of asbestos fibers during their active duty on that ship.
-Those who worked in the Boston Naval Shipyard where the cruiser was converted in a guided-missile cruiser and in the Philadelphia Naval Shipyards where the ship had an overhaul, were also at serious risk for asbestos exposure, as they handled asbestos-containing materials to build, repair, or remove from naval vessels as part of their job.
+Those who worked in the Boston Naval Shipyard, where the cruiser was converted into a guided-missile cruiser, and in the Philadelphia Naval Shipyards, where the ship had an overhaul, were also at serious risk for asbestos exposure, as they handled asbestos-containing materials to build, repair, or remove from naval vessels as part of their job.
 Asbestos exposure can cause serious illnesses with a long latency period.

 Have You Been Exposed to Asbestos on the USS Albany (CA-123)

 If you are a Navy veteran and have served in the U.S. Navy, then you might have been exposed to asbestos and have an increased risk of developing asbestos-related diseases.
-Our team will connect you with the best professionals in your area, whether you are seeking medical assistance or financial compensation for your injury.
-Feel free to call us at 760.621.6147 for more information about asbestos exposure on Navy ships.
+Our team will connect you with the best professionals in your area if you seek medical assistance.
+We will put you in touch with experienced attorneys if you wish to file for financial compensation after a diagnosis of asbestos-related cancer.
+Feel free to call us for more information about asbestos exposure on Navy ships.